Artists of I-House Shine in Virtual “Salon Sundays”

 Despite the normal challenges with the virtual production and digital technology, the event was a great success, offering participants the immediacy and transcendence of live performance, and evoking for all the power of gathering in community—a true celebration of the I-House Spirit.

-We’re pleased to announce the next Salon Sunday is being planned for May 23.
-Alumni artists from all years who would like to participate in this or future events are welcome to contact Javor Bračić directly.
+Alumni artists from all years who would like to participate in future Salon Sunday events are welcome to contact Javor Bračić directly.

 (Pictured at top: Bogdan Dulu with the Vienna Symphony Orchestra)